-The Fund is permitted to have an unlimited number of series of units and may issue an unlimited number of units of each series.
-The Fund currently offers Series A, F and O units.
+The Fund is permitted to have an unlimited number of series of units and may issue an unlimited number of units of each series and which may be divided into sub-series.
+The Fund currently offers Series F and O units.
 The Fund may issue additional series in the future, with each series having its own fees and expenses, or discontinue the offering of any series of units at any time and from time to time.